TL;DR: Every Rodz webhook payload includes an

 What Is HMAC-SHA256 and Why Does It Matter for Webhooks?

 When you register a webhook endpoint with the Rodz API, you receive a shared secret.
 Every time Rodz sends a webhook payload to your server, it computes an HMAC (Hash-based Message Authentication Code) using SHA-256 as the underlying hash function, your shared secret as the key, and the raw request body as the message.
-The resulting hex digest is included in the X-Rodz-Signature header.
+The resulting hex digest goes into the X-Rodz-Signature header.

-On your end, you perform the same computation.
-If your computed hash matches the one in the header, two things are proven:
+On your end, you run the same computation.
+If your computed hash matches the one in the header, two things are confirmed:

 - Authenticity.
 The payload was sent by someone who knows the shared secret.
 Since only you and Rodz have it, the request genuinely came from the Rodz platform.

 - Integrity.
-The payload was not altered after signing.
-Changing even a single byte of the body would produce a completely different hash.
+The payload wasn’t altered after signing.
+Changing even a single byte of the body produces a completely different hash.

-Without signature verification, your webhook endpoint is essentially a public URL that accepts arbitrary JSON.
-Anyone who discovers it (or guesses it) can send fake payloads.
-Imagine a competitor injecting a false “funding round” signal into your pipeline, triggering your sales team to chase a lead that does not exist.
-Signature verification eliminates this attack vector entirely.
+Without signature verification, your webhook endpoint is a public URL that accepts arbitrary JSON.
+Anyone who finds it can send fake payloads.
+Think about a bad actor injecting a false “funding round” signal into your pipeline and triggering your sales team to chase a lead that doesn’t exist.
+Signature verification closes that attack vector.

-If you have not yet set up your webhook endpoint, start with the webhook setup guide before continuing here.
+If you haven’t set up your webhook endpoint yet, start with the webhook setup guide before continuing here.
 For a broader overview of the Rodz API surface, including rate limits and error codes, see the full API reference.

 Prerequisites